sheerun/rails4-bootstrap/README.md

 Every commit is assigned to Github issue.
 Each alternative being evaluated.

+Essential things in the master branch, optional features in branches, ready for fast-forward merging.

 ## Changes introduced

 Please read [closed issues](https://github.com/sheerun/rails4-bootstrap/issues?state=closed) of this repository.